slamora/brackets-wiki/File-System-Implementations.md

 * `@param {function(?string)=} callback`
 * Move the file or directory at the given path to the "trash" directory, optionally calling back asynchronously with a possibly null error.

-### `initWatchers(changeCallback, callback)`
+### `initWatchers(changeCallback, offlineCallback)`
 * `@param {function(?string, FileSystemStats=)} changeCallback`
-* `@param {function(?string)=} callback`
+* `@param {function(?string)=} offlineCallback`
-* Initialize file watching for this filesystem, optionally calling back asynchronously with a possibly null error.
+* Initialize file watching for this filesystem.
 The implementation must use the supplied `changeCallback` to provide change notifications.
 The first parameter of `changeCallback` specifies the changed path (either a file or a directory); if this parameter is null, it indicates that the implementation cannot specify a particular changed path, and so the callers should consider all paths to have changed and to update their state accordingly.
-The second parameter to `changeCallback`is an optional `FileSystemStats` object that may be provided in case the changed path already exists and stats are readily available.
+The second parameter to `changeCallback` is an optional `FileSystemStats` object that may be provided in case the changed path already exists and stats are readily available.
+* If file watching becomes unavailable or is unsupported, the implementation must call `offlineCallback` if it was provided, optionally passing an error code.
+In addition, the implementation _must_ ensure that all future calls to `watchPath()` fail with an error (until such time as file watching becomes available again).

 ### `watchPath(path, callback)`
 * `@param {string} path`